unbit/uwsgi-docs/PSGIquickstart.rst

 Each uWSGI plugin has an assigned number (the modifier), the perl/psgi one has the 5.
 So --http-modifier1 5 means "route to the psgi plugin"

-Albeit uWSGI has a more "human-friendly" :doc:`<InternalRouting>internal routing system` using modifiers is the fastest way, so, if possible always use them
+Albeit uWSGI has a more "human-friendly" :doc:`internal routing system <InternalRouting>` using modifiers is the fastest way, so, if possible always use them

 Using a full webserver: nginx